Seven West Media: Origin

-ADS-7 in Adelaide launched on 24 Oct 1959 as the final capital city VHF7 station.
+ADS-7 in Adelaide launched on 24 October 1959 as the final capital city VHF7 station.
 TVW Enterprises purchased Adelaide's SAS 10 in 1971.
 In 1987 ADS 7 station swapped frequencies with SAS-10, with the latter becoming SAS-7.

 1980s ownership changes

-Perth-based businessman Robert Holmes à Court, through his business the Bell Group, completed a takeover on TVW Enterprises in 1982.
-The Herald and Weekly Times, owner of HSV-7 and ADS-7, was sold to Rupert Murdoch in December 1986.
-Murdoch's company, News Limited, sold off HSV to Fairfax soon afterwards, for $320 million, while ADS 7 was sold to Frank Lowys Northern Star (owners of the 10 Network stations in Sydney and Melbourne).
+The Bell Group, completed a takeover on TVW Enterprises in 1982.
+The Herald & Weekly Times, owner of HSV-7 and ADS-7, was sold to News Limited in December 1986 who sold off HSV to John Fairfax & Sons soon afterwards, for $320 million, while ADS 7 was sold to Frank Lowy's Northern Star (owners of the 10 Network stations in Sydney and Melbourne).
 Fairfax went on to axe a number of locally produced shows in favour of networked content from its Sydney counterpart, ATN-7 (also owned by Fairfax at the time).

-In 1987, Fairfax sold off its stations to Qintex Ltd., owned by businessman Christopher Skase.
+In 1987, Fairfax sold its stations to Qintex.
 Qintex had previously bought, and subsequently sold off, stations in Brisbane and regional Queensland before taking control of the network.
-The next year, another new logo was introduced along with evening soap opera Home and Away and a relaunched Seven National News, now known as Seven News.
-The network expanded in 1988 when Skase bought out Bell Groups two stations for $130 million creating the first owned and operated national network of the five mainland city Channel 7 stations.
+The next year, another new logo was introduced along with evening soap opera Home & Away and a relaunched Seven National News, now known as Seven News.
+The network expanded in 1988 when Skase bought out Bell Group's two stations for $130 million creating the first owned and operated national network of the five mainland city Channel 7 stations.

 A failed $1.5 billion bid for MGM Studios in the same year sent Qintex into receivership.
 Christopher Skase fled Australia in 1990 in order to escape extradition.
-The business' assets were bundled together by receivers and made into a new company, the Seven Network Limited, in 1991.
+The business' assets were bundled together by receivers and made into a new company, Seven Network Limited, in 1991.